i74578/DTU-34371-BGP-Lab/README.md

 To deploy the DoS attack run this command

 ```
-docker exec -it router-2 dos-attack
+docker exec -it router-2 dos
 ```